What the Speech and Language Therapy Service does

 - Communication difficulties within the context of additional and/or complex needs.

-- Implementation of augmentative and alternative communication skills, including signs and pictures.
+- Implementation of augmentative and alternative communication skills.

 All members of staff receive training in disability awareness and undergo regular supervision and clinical training to maintain their skills and develop new expertise.
 Every member of the team has an up to date DBS check.